osrf/gazebo_tutorials/haptix_sim_api/tutorial.md

 ~~~

 In this example, we use the result `info` struct to iterate through every model
-in the world, displaying their names and the names of all links and joints.
+in the world, displaying the names of all models, links, and joints.
 In this loop, we could also query the links and joints for their current dynamic
 state, such as position, velocity, and internal/external forces/torques.